Devanshu78/To-Do-App/readme.md

 3. Make your enhancements or fixes.
 4. Submit a pull request detailing your changes.

-## License

-TaskMaster is released under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the software.

 ---

 Thank you for choosing TaskMaster for your task management needs.
-If you encounter any issues or have suggestions, feel free to [open an issue](https://github.com/your-username/taskmaster/issues).
+If you encounter any issues or have suggestions, feel free to [open an issue](https://github.com/Devanshu78/To-Do-App/issues).
 Happy tasking!